Andrea L. Dono, Executive Director

 Kim Kirk, Chief Marketing Officer

-Having worked in the nonprofit sector for nearly 10 years, Kim brings extensive experience in marketing, communications, and event management.
+Having worked in the nonprofit sector for over 10 years, Kim brings extensive experience in marketing, communications, and event management.
 She holds a B.A. from James Madison University and a M.S. in Integrated Marketing Communications from West Virginia University.

 As CMO, Kim oversees the organization's marketing strategies.
 She also collaborates with downtown businesses and partners to develop promotional campaigns and events that focus on the arts scene, culinary district, and retail environment in downtown Harrisonburg.